What is a Caveat on a Will?

 What happens when a caveat is placed on an estate?

 When a caveat is placed on an estate it stops any further progress being made.
-A grant will not be issued until the caveat has been removed.
+A grant will not be issued until the restriction has been removed.
 There are 3 ways to have a caveat removed.

 - The person who placed the caveat (the Caveator) withdrawing it themselves